Aicof/ng-post-messenger/README.md

 The library is based on the Window.postMessage() api.
 Information about compatibility and other related resources are available here: https://developer.mozilla.org/docs/Web/API/Window/postMessage

-## Supporting NgPostMessage
+## Supporting
-ng-post-messenger is an Open Source (MIT Licensed) project started to solve specific problems for <a href="https://www.aicof.it/">Aicof s.r.l.</a> applications.
+ng-post-messenger is an Open Source (MIT Licensed) project started to solve specific problems for <a href="https://www.aicof.it/">Aicof</a> applications.
 All help and suggestions are appreciated!

 ## Installation instructions
 Install `ng-post-messenger` from `npm`: